Setting up Touché/Lié in Studio One

 Studio One scans its plug-in database on every launch.
 In macOS, Studio One will scan the default folder for VST plug-ins and AU components, which contain Lié in both versions.

-In Windows, our Lié installer will always place Lie.dll (the plug-in file in VST2 format) in C:\Program Files\Vstplugins.
-Please confirm that this folder is added in the Plug-in Locations of Studio One:
+In Windows, our Lié installer will place Lie.dll (the plug-in file in VST2 format) in C:\Program Files\Vstplugins by default.
+If you haven't adapted this path, please confirm that the folder is added in the Plug-in Locations of Studio One:

 Options -> Locations -> VST Plug-Ins

 Alternatively, with Windows Explorer, you could manually move the Lie.dll to a folder that is already listed in Studio One.